 - Create large prints.
 Resize AI excels at making stunning poster-sized prints.
 Easily crop to a specific paper size, resize the photo with the ultimate detail, and then print it directly or save the file to send to a photo lab. - Crisp details.
 Resize AI upscales your photo to any size and sharpens the final details incredibly well.
 You can even crop a portion of your photo and still have amazing quality and detail.
 It can equate to having a longer lens without the expense or weight. - Breathe new life into old photos.
 With older digital photos, size and quality do not compare to what is available today.
-ON1 Resize AI lets you remaster old images, making them bigger, sharper, and cleaner than ever before. - Reduce JPG artifacts.
-Whether you have over-compressed or photos that are small in size, Resize AI can reduce the compression artifacts while creating new details, leading to higher quality images with increased resolution. - Gallery Wraps.
-Resize AI's gallery wrap feature can add reflected or stretched wings to the edge of your photo so you can make a canvas gallery wrap without losing image area.
+ON1 Resize AI lets you remaster old images, making them bigger, sharper, and cleaner than ever before. - Face recovery.
+ON1 Resize AI uses an advanced machine-learning model that detects small faces and enhances them with realistic detail.
+It can virtually reconstruct a face from modest details, adding realistic features and textures.
+You can turn this feature on or off for each face and control the overall strength to blend best with the original photo.

-- Tiling.
+- Al-based noise reduction.
+For original photos with high levels of noise or photos with JPG artifacts you can Resize's built-in noise reduction, powered by ON1's NoNoise AI, to reduce noise and artifacts during the resizing process, leading to higher quality enlargements. - Gallery Wraps.
+Resize Al's gallery wrap feature can add reflected or stretched wings to the edge of your photo so you can make a canvas gallery wrap without losing image area. - Tiling.
 Divide the photo into tiles or strips to make it easier to print a mural.
 You control the size of the tiles and how much they overlap for trimming. - Batch processing and export.
 The powerful batch-processing engine in Resize AI lets you enlarge a group of photos all at once, while the full-featured export function lets you control how they are named, where they are saved, their file type, and much more.
 You can even add custom graphic- or text-based watermarks to your exported photos. - Print presets for easy automation.
-When it comes to preparing photos for print, knowing the proper resolution for your printer and the correct amount of sharpening for your paper choice can be daunting.
-Resize AI's built-in presets make this a breeze.
-Just pick the kind of printer, the type of paper, and the size. - Complete printing support.
+When preparing photos for print, knowing the proper resolution for your printer and the correct amount of sharpening for your paper can be confusing.
+Resize Al's built-in printer-specific presets make this a breeze - Complete printing support.
 By incorporating the full print engine from ON1 Photo RAW, Resize AI lets you print directly from the app, whether used in standalone mode, or as a plug-in.
 You can even use Resize's soft proofing feature to see how your photo will look when printed using specific printer and paper profiles. - Powerful workflow integration.
 Resize AI works either as a standalone application, or as a plugin for Capture One or Adobe's Lightroom Classic, Photoshop, and Photoshop Elements.
 Lightroom Classic and Capture One also support Resize AI's batch-processing feature, letting you process multiple images quickly and easily.
-And when used as a plugin to Photoshop, Resize can handle layered files with masks, alpha channels, text, and adjustment layers in RGB, CMYK, Grayscale and LAB modes.
-This makes it perfect for graphic artists and print agencies.
+And when used as a Photoshop plugin, Resize can handle layered files with masks, alpha channels, text, and adjustment layers in RGB, CMYK, Grayscale and LAB modes, making it perfect for graphic artists and print agencies.